 Whether they're looking for insurance for a sports car or a van, 19-year-olds should shop for quotes across multiple insurers to see if they can find competitive car insurance rates.
 Younger drivers are charged more by insurance companies, but the costs vary by company, and certain insurers impose less severe rate hikes for young drivers.
 For 19-year-olds, we recommend Erie, USAA and Geico where available, but the best company for you may be different.

 If you still live at home, you can remain on your parents' auto insurance policy.
 This makes the policy more expensive for your parents, but the higher rate is generally cheaper than the combined price of having two separate policies.

-If you're away from home for much of the year, your parents may be eligible for a "student away from home" discount, through which they can garner savings.
+If a teenage driver is away from home for much of the year, they may be eligible for a "student away from home" discount, which can be up to 25%.

 Take advantage of insurer discounts

-19-year-old drivers can take many steps to prove they're safer candidates for auto insurance coverage and discount the high rates charged by insurance companies.
+A 19-year-old driver can take many steps to prove they're safer candidates for auto insurance coverage and discount the high rates charged by insurance companies.
 These include being a good student, taking defensive driving courses, maintaining a clean driving record and building a strong credit score.

-We collected quotes for thousands of ZIP codes across the 10 most populous states in the country.
-Our sample drivers were 19-year-old males and females who drove a 2015 Honda Civic EX.
-We kept all other parameters affecting auto insurance rates consistent, including that drivers were single and had a clean driving record.
-Coverage levels in the full coverage policy were as follows, which are slightly more than what is required for any state's minimum coverage:
+We collected quotes for full coverage in thousands of ZIP codes across nine of the most populous states in the country.
+Our sample drivers were single 19-year-old male and female drivers who drove a 2015 Honda Civic EX with a clean driving record.
+Coverage levels were slightly more than what's required for any state's minimum coverage: